Sometimesemo/Fake-News-Classifier/README.md

 ## Author

-This project was created by Mario H, Sascha B, Jochen O and Dorothee J.
+This project was created by Mario H, Sascha B, Jochen O, and Dorothee J as the final project for the AI-Manager:in course at WBS Training.

 ## License